JackPlowman/remove-pr-bot-collaborators/README.md

 ## Configure bot patterns

 Open the extension's Options page.
-Each line is a JavaScript regex (no slashes), matched against:
+Each line is a JavaScript regular expression (no slashes), matched against:

 - The co-author display name.
 - The full email.